If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a comment below.

 NOTE: This form is provided by the Tennessee Department of Education.

 If your child is already attending a Tennessee public school you will need to officially withdraw them in order to homeschool.
 First fill out a Notice of Intent form and send it to your local director of schools.
 Then contact your child’s school and ask if they have a withdrawal form for you to fill out.
 Otherwise send in this withdrawal letter.

 The Tennessee Homeschool Law requires you to have a high school diploma or a GED in order to homeschool your child.

 (see legal reference #2: b(4))

 Days Of Instruction

-The Tennessee Homeschool Law requires you to teach a minimum of 4 hours/day for 180 days/year.
+The Tennessee Homeschool Law requires you to home school a minimum of 4 hours/day for 180 days/year.

 (see references #2 & #3)

-The Tennessee Homeschool Law does not require you to teach a specific list of educational subjects.
+The Tennessee Homeschool Law does not require your child to study a specific list of educational subjects.

 You must also keep records of your child’s immunizations.